-Plusnet broadband is renowned for great value broadband and award-winning customer service.
-Plusnet have been around for longer than you probably think.
-They started in 1997.
-The Company is owned by the BT group, which also encompasses EE.
+Plusnet broadband is renowned for offering great value and award-winning customer service.
+Established in 1997, Plusnet has been around for longer than many might think.
+The company is owned by the BT Group, which also includes EE.

-Our review of Plusnet broadband breaks down what Plusnet has to offer in 2024.
-It's had a bit of a shake-up over the last 12 months.
-Back in April 2023, Plusnet phased out its mobile phone service, which was originally piggybacking on the EE network.
-Shortly afterwards, they also removed their home phone service.
-There has also been a noticeable reduction in their cashback incentive offers for new customers.
-But it's not all bad news, you can now order full-fibre broadband packages with speeds of up to 900Mbps.
+Our review of Plusnet broadband breaks down what Plusnet has to offer in 2025.
+Over the past few years, there have been significant changes.
+In April 2023, Plusnet phased out its mobile phone service, which was originally piggybacking on the EE network.
+Shortly afterwards, they discontinued their home phone service.
+There has also been a noticeable reduction in cashback incentives for new customers.
+However, it's not all bad news—you can now order full-fibre broadband packages with speeds of up to 900Mbps, offering improved speed and reliability.

-Read our Plusnet review, highlighting the pros and cons of switching to Plusnet broadband in 2024.
-You can scroll to the bottom of the page for our concluding thoughts to help you decide if switching to Plusnet is the right choice for you.
+Read our comprehensive Plusnet review, which highlights the pros and cons of switching to Plusnet broadband in 2025.
+Scroll to the bottom of the page for our concluding thoughts to help you decide if Plusnet is the right choice for you.

 Visit PlusnetAs Plusnet no longer includes a phone line option for new customers, you will be restricted to a broadband-only service.
 The exception to this is for residential customers that don't have access to fibre broadband.
 If you're interested in faster options like FTTP (fibre to the premises, also known as 'Full Fibre') or standard fibre broadband (typically 50Mbps), your only choice is to opt for a 'broadband-only' package.